 Hi, I'm Gemma (soft 'g', as in 'giraffe') — pronouns 'she/her'.
 I'm a British-born resident of Sweden.

-As with most people who make games, I am a blended assortment of geekery: photographer, witch, railway enthusiast, goth, lightsaber combat athlete, language nerd.
+As with most people who make games, I am a blended assortment of geekery.
 To paraphrase my partner:

 Leave nothing but journey histories, take nothing but pictures; speak softly and carry a big lightsaber.

-I was educated in graphic design, modern foreign languages, computing and media studies before I joined a bachelor's degree program in game design.
+British born and raised, I was educated in graphic design, modern foreign languages, computing and media studies at college before I joined a bachelor's degree program in game design.
 From there I did some work in conservation and archiving before getting my foot in the door of games industry, working on mobile- and educational games (more of that in my ludography).

-I left England for Sweden in 2013, taking on freelance work and devoting the rest of my time and energy to various diversity efforts, and occasional game jams.
-In 2014 I co-founded a local game development club for girls and women, and became a founding board member at Diversi — a collaborative network predominantly for the Nordic region.
-I was later elected chair of the organisation, and helped oversee projects like its conference scholarships and a podcast series.
+I left England for Sweden in 2013, taking on freelance work and devoting my spare time and energy to various diversity efforts, co-hosting a couple of podcasts, and participating in game jams.
+In 2014 I co-founded a local game development club for girls and women (TjejHack), and became a founding board member at Diversi — a collaborative network predominantly for the Nordic region.
+I later became chair of the organisation, and helped oversee projects like its conference scholarships, and a radio-style podcast series.

-In more recent years I co-founded a startup studio making inclusive and accessible games, though investors were not as forthcoming as we'd hoped.
-I did, however, also spend some time teaching game design and production at a university in Stockholm before settling back into freelance work.
-I have since also begun work on my first solo project in the form of Metrowitch, with a release due in early 2019.
+In more recent years, I co-founded a startup studio making inclusive and accessible games.
+I also began lecturing in game design and production at a university near Stockholm, before settling back into freelance work.
+At present my work is split between that and my first solo projects, in the form of Metrowitch Interactive.
+The first game is due for release in early 2019.